-For patients, it can be difficult to determine when they should visit the ER or an urgent care clinic.
-While ERs are for imminent danger, urgent or express care clinics are better equipped to handle fevers, sore throats, sprains, fractures, and other immediate—but not life-threatening—health concerns.
+For patients, it can be difficult to determine whether they should visit the ER or an urgent care clinic.
+While ERs are intendedfor imminent danger, urgent or express care clinics are better equipped to handle fevers, sore throats, sprains, fractures, and other immediate—but not life-threatening—health concerns.

 Top 10 hospital ERs with the highest percent of patients leaving before being seen

 Fig 2 Data from Definitive Healthcare's Hospital Platform using the Quality Metrics Search pulled January 2020.
 Numbers reflect the rate reported for percentage of patients who left the emergency department before being seen.